microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 Let's use kubectl to deploy the aks-store-demo application to AKS.
 There is a [YAML manifest](https://github.com/Azure-Samples/aks-store-demo/blob/main/aks-store-quickstart.yaml) in the repo that contains the deployment and service resources for the store-front, order-service, and product-service, and RabbitMQ.

+## Updating Deployment manifests

-We can't use the YAML file as is because it references the images on GHCR.
+Before we deploy the manifest, we need to make a few changes.
+The manifest in the repo references the images on GHCR.
 We need to replace the image references with the images we imported to ACR.

 In the Azure Cloud Shell, run the following command to download the YAML file.